Chaquator/turbo-meme-generator-database/README.md

 # Database guidelines
 ## General tag guidelines
 ### Our current tags
-- "reaction"
+- "reaction" with 732 files
-- "misc"
+- "misc" with 159 files
-- "food"
+- "food" with 106 files
-- "animal"
+- "animal" with 135 files
-- "lifehack"
+- "lifehack" with 61 files
-- "meme" (neglected; on chopping block)
-- "face"

 ## Templates
 Instead of bothering to read this section, you can use the [template designer](https://github.com/Chaquator/turbo-meme-generator-template-designer) to make the templates with ease!.